 - 32. The firm shall establish policies and procedures designed to provide it with reasonable assurance that engagements are performed in accordance with professional standards and applicable legal and regulatory requirements, and that the firm or the engagement partner issue reports that are appropriate in the circumstances.
 Such policies and procedures shall include: - (a) Matters relevant to promoting consistency in the quality of engagement performance; (Ref: Para.
 A32-A33) - (b) Supervision responsibilities; and (Ref: Para.
 A34) - (c) Review responsibilities.
 (Ref: Para.
-A35)

-- (a) Establish an internal quality control system to ensure the quality of the audit which covers at least the policies and procedures required by paragraph 32D-1(c); - (b) Ensure that responsibility for the internal quality control system lies with a person who is eligible for appointment as a statutory auditor;3e
+A35) - 32-1.
+For audits of financial statements, the firm shall: - (a) Establish an internal quality control system to ensure the quality of the audit which covers at least the policies and procedures required by paragraph 32-1(c); - (b) Ensure that responsibility for the internal quality control system lies with a person who is eligible for appointment as a statutory auditor;^{3f}